DIY Potting Bench Materials List

 Metal Hose Reel – we bought ours at a local hardware store but this one is similar – metal hose reel

-Cabot semi-solid deck and siding oil-based finish in slate-grey color
+Cabot semi-solid deck and siding oil-based stain in slate-grey color

 Yep this was his starting plan!